iotserver24/codex/website/docs/vercel-integration.md

 # Vercel Integration

-CodeX provides seamless integration with Vercel for deploying your applications directly from the platform.
+Xibe AI provides seamless integration with Vercel for deploying your applications directly from the platform.

 ## Overview

-Vercel integration in CodeX allows you to:
+Vercel integration in Xibe AI allows you to:
 - Deploy applications to Vercel with one click
-- Manage Vercel projects directly from CodeX
+- Manage Vercel projects directly from Xibe AI
-- Connect existing Vercel projects to your CodeX apps
+- Connect existing Vercel projects to your Xibe AI apps
 - Monitor deployments and performance
 - Configure custom domains and environments